 Section 303(d)(1) of the Clean Water Act requires each state to "establish a priority ranking" for the segments it identifies on the 303(d) list (i.e. those waters in Category 5).
 This ranking is to take into account the severity of the pollution and the uses to be made of such segments.
 The State is to establish TMDLs in accordance with the priority ranking.
-States are given considerable flexibility in establishing its ranking system.
-Georgia has implemented a basin rotation approach when it comes to monitoring waters, establishing TMDLs and permitting.
-GA EPD has chosen to implement the priority ranking by indicating the year in which the TMDL for each segment on the 303(d) list will be drafted.
-The establishment date generally follows the basin rotation schedule.
-There are some cases where GA EPD may choose to draft a TMDL outside of the basin rotation and whether development of the TMDL may require additional data collection and complex analysis.
+States are given considerable flexibility in establishing their ranking system.
+Georgia typically uses a basin rotation approach when it comes to drafting TMDLs.
+There are some cases where GA EPD may choose to draft a TMDL outside of the basin rotation schedule.
+Factors influencing this decision could include the severity of the pollution and whether development of the TMDL may require additional data collection and complex analysis.
 TMDLs are typically finalized sometime during the year after they are proposed.
+GA EPD has chosen to implement the priority ranking by indicating the year by which the TMDL for each segment on the 303(d) list will be drafted.
+TMDLs may be drafted before the year indicated in the report.

-The Georgia General Assembly adopted a State-wide Water Plan into law in 2008.
-Implementation of this Water Plan may require EPD to shift resources for a time; therefore, the development of TMDLs could temporarily slow down.
-The dates provided in the "priority" column reflect this possibility.
-EPD will strive to complete TMDLs before the dates in the "priority" column as resources allow.
 All dates provided are within the 13-year timeframe that is allowed for TMDL development as provided in the US EPA 1997 Interpretative Guidance for the TMDL Program.
 This guidance states that States should develop schedules for establishing TMDLs expeditiously, generally within 8-13 years of being listed.